oscie57/acdp/readme.md

 That's it, you're all ready to go!
 ## Bugs!
 If you have any bugs, please report them at the [issues page](https://github.com/scor57/ACDP/issues)!
+# Why use this / Use-Cases
+Apparently I have to clarify this.
+This can be used to play music in the background while studying, working, or doing anything really, that was the main intention.